-In the highly unlikely event of Plan termination, you would be entitled to the commuted value of your pension at normal retirement age, providing the Plan is fully solvent.
+In the highly unlikely event of Plan termination, you would be entitled to the Transfer Value of your pension at normal retirement age.
+You may receive an amount that is higher than the Transfer Value amount if the Plan still has surplus after satisfaction of all benefit rights and payment of all termination expenses.